rupens1/tic-tac-toe/Readme.md

 # Description

-Tic Tac Toe is a single player game that uses simple AI as the opponent.
+Tic Tac Toe is a single player game that uses simple AI as an opponent.

+## Assumptions

+I assume that setting up 2 individual player will require 2 device communicating with each other or via network by same backend service.
+Instead of setting up the backend service, I used AI as an opponent.

+## Constraints

+A single player game with AI as an opponent.

 ## Installation